An official website of the United States government

 The proposed action would include improvements to existing system components and development of a new water source within the Monticello Ranger District boundaries, and conveyance of water from the new source to the existing city treatment facility.

-1336 acres of treatment units within a 3784 acre project area to improve habitat for big game (mule deer and elk) and other wildlife, and to reduce the chances of severe, stand-replacing wildland fire in this area.
+1336 acres of treatment units within a 2786 acre project area to reduce the chances of severe, stand-replacing wildland fire in this area and to improve habitat for big game (mule deer and elk) and other wildlife species.

 The FS will analyze reissuing two special use permits to PacificCorp/Rocky Mountain Power for maintenance and operation of their Harley Dome to Castleton (Rattlesnake) powerline ROW and their Small Pine Ridge Powerline ROW.